PVCreationsRBLX/pvcreationsrblx.github.io/content/docs/ets2_ats/ets2/fh456_deflectors.md

 **The [FH Tuning Pack](https://store.steampowered.com/app/1299530/) is required** if you wish to use the LED rear deflectors.
 However, the mod will still work without the DLC; you simply won't see the LED deflectors in the customization menu.

+Despite the Volvo FH6 receiving Tuning Pack support with the 1.55 update, this mod does not need updating as it was already developed to accommodate that.

 ## Download

 {{< cards >}}